mkm1997/react-native-gmailtype-textinput/README.md

 # React Native Gmailtype Textinput
 ### react-native-gmailtype-textinput
-A React Native component that allow you to use latest Gmail Type Text Input Field in react-native app.It is compitible both with expo and react-native-init. it is a cross platform componenet so it can be use in both android as well as ios.
+A React Native component that allow you to use latest Gmail Type Text Input Field in react-native app.It is compatible with both expo and react-native-init. it is a cross platform componenet so it can be use in both android as well as ios.